Ohio: A Stable Choice for Safer Site Selection

 When natural disasters strike, they inflict damage and destruction, leaving people and businesses to pick up the pieces.
 Unfortunately, due to the increased trend of extreme weather events, what was once a rare occurrence is fast becoming a common reality.
 When businesses consider their top site selection factors, climate risks to businesses are considerations that are proving to be ever higher priorities.

-Of course, in addition to counting the billions of dollars in damage natural disasters cause, it’s important to remember that these extreme weather events destroy people’s homes and put lives in danger.
+Of course, in addition to counting the billions of dollars in damage natural disasters cause, it’s important to remember that these extreme weather events destroy people’s homes and put lives in danger – 688 people died as a result of the 20 billion-dollar disasters in 2021 – more than any year since 2011.
 When selecting a new site for a business, keeping in mind that the safety of employees and their families may depend on the chosen location is another site selection criterion to keep in mind.

 What’s the Difference between Natural Hazards and Natural Disasters?